forget-it/forgettinGTD-cli/README.md

-Command Line Interface for forgettingtd
+Command Line Interface for forgettinGTD
 ================

 A simple and extensible shell script for managing your forgettingtd structure.
 Oriented on https://github.com/ginatrapani/todo.txt-cli